wyaoo/hlp-candidate/docs/contributing.md

 * `git remote add upstream git@github.com:<linux_foundation_owner>/hyperledger.git`

 # API
-We build Hyperledger to become the foundation of applications served by an [API](api.md).
+We build HLP-Candidate to become the foundation of applications served by an [API](api.md).
 Changes to the API should be preceeded with in-depth discussion and introduced in accordance with the versioning scheme.

 # Versioning
-Hyperledger uses major.minor.patch version scheme.
+HLP-Candidate uses major.minor.patch version scheme.
 Versions within same major and minor but higher patch number should be drop-in backward compatible on API level.
 A version with higher minor within the same major will add and might remove features, break API, database or network drop-in backward compatibility.

 # Pull Requests